edits: 10/2015, 4/2019

 Something basically wrong with law

-When you hear preachers telling us how we should all be "good" and obey God's law, it is often very disturbing.
-Granted, we all have a rebellious nature and tend to shy away from rules and regulations, but there is something much deeper going on here.
+When you hear teachers and preachers telling how we should all be "good" and obey God's law, it is often very disturbing.
+Granted, we all have a rebellious nature and tend to shy away from rules and regulations, but there is something much deeper and instinctive going on here.
 Even sincere believers who've known God for a long time have good reason to be skeptical when someone interprets Gods laws for them.
 It is simply a gut instinct.
 As children, many of us felt the same way when an older brother or sister came to us proclaiming something we had to do because "mommy said so".
 It's tough enough hearing Mom's rebuke directly, but few of us appreciated those rebukes coming through an interpreter.
-For all we know, that word our Mom gave that older brother or sister was for them alone, and had nothing to do with us!
+For all we know, that words Mom spoke to the older brother or sister was for them alone, and had nothing to do with us!

-When we cringe at "dos and don'ts" preached at us from a pulpit, it illustrates one of the practical problems with law and legalism in general.
-Even the best and most sensible law, by its very nature, must apply equally to everyone.
-That's a problem.
-If a traffic law says the speed limit is 40 MPH on a four lane road to allow for the most incompetent drivers, then all of us become criminals just by driving at a more reasonable speed.
-On the other hand, an elderly person whose reflexes are failing might be unsafe even below the 40 MPH limit.
-The unfortunate nature of a rule is that some compromises "one size fits all" law must apply to everyone.
+When we cringe at "dos and don'ts" preached at us it illustrates one of the practical problems with law and legalism in general.
+Even the best and most sensible law, by its very nature must apply equally to everyone, and that's a problem.
+Consider.
+If the speed limit on a four lane road were 40 MPH, to allow for the most incompetent drivers, then all of us become criminals just by driving at a more reasonable speed.
+On the other hand an elderly person whose reflexes are failing might be unsafe even driving below the limit.
+Though often a compromise, a law is still a LAW not a "suggestion", and must apply to everyone.

-When you think of the phrase "one size fits all" in clothing, we may comically imagine a pair of sweat pants hanging limp and baggy on a skinny person, but whose seams literally scream for mercy on another person who is obviously too big for the garment.
-But it is not so funny when it comes to the legal system of laws in society, and even less a joking matter when it comes to morality and religious law.
-No surprise that a major reason people grow up to reject God, even after believing as a child, is the unbearable burden of dos and don'ts loaded upon them.
-Even young children see that many of those rules, especially from rigid and unwavering parents, preachers, and religious institutions simply do not "fit".
+When we think of the phrase "one size fits all" in clothing, we might comically imagine a pair of sweat pants hanging limp and baggy on a skinny person, but whose seams are screaming for mercy on someone too big for the garment.
+But it's not so funny when it comes to the legal system of laws in society, and even a less joking matter when it comes to the moral implications of religious law.
+No surprise so many young people grow up to reject God, even after believing as a child.
+They simply come to reject the unbearable burden of rules and regulations loaded upon them.
+Even very young children can see that some rules, like those sweat pants, just don't "fit".
+Especially when dolled out by rigid unwavering parents, preachers, and religious institutions.
 But is this what God intended?
+I believe the answer is NO!

 Where it all began